-The rest of your catering should reflect your theme, too, if you want to keep the theme running—consider picnic hampers for an outdoor wedding, a buffet for a rustic wedding, a full three-course meal for a classic wedding.
+The rest of your catering should reflect your theme too, if you want to keep the theme running—consider picnic hampers for an outdoor wedding, a buffet for a rustic wedding, a full three-course meal for a classic wedding.
 Also think of signature dishes, and how they might be presented: mince pies sprinkled with frosting with a side of hot chocolate for a winter wedding, pumpkin pies decorated with red-gold leaves and a side of spiced apple cider for an autumn wedding, etc. Consider the colour and style of the china and crockery you use as well, the glasses and flutes, the table linens, and even the shape and colour of the food and drink itself.

 Make the music count in your themed wedding, for it sets the atmosphere.
 You can really have some fun with this, and it adds a special finishing touch to the day.
-For an art deco wedding you can hire a jazz band for the reception; for a vintage wedding you can hire a string quartet or a harpist!
+For an art deco wedding you can hire a jazz band for the reception; for a vintage wedding you can hire a string quartet or a harpist.

 What you (and maybe even your guests) wear on the big day can make or break your wedding theme.
 Many couples are happy with dressing up themselves, and that’s as far as they’ll go.
 Other couples might ask others to join in—after all, some themes are fairly easy to extend to the wedding party and the wedding guests.
 If you want your theme to encompass all of your attendees, make sure you give everyone all of the information they need in good time—for a Scottish-themed wedding, do you want all of the male guests to wear a kilt?
 Be careful, and consider everything before making a decision.
-Does your dad actually want to be decked out like a Spanish matador or a Russian Cossack when he walks you down the aisle?
+Does your dad actually want to be decked out like a medieval knight or a Russian Cossack when he walks you down the aisle?
 Will your guests appreciate having to make, rent, or buy a costume in order to attend?

-When choosing a costume, there are a few avenues to explore—for a fully-fledged costume (you might want to dress up as Cinderella and Prince Charming?) you can look at tailored costumes, but if you only want a flair of a wedding theme you can look into something that’s a little more toned down.
+When choosing a costume, there are a few avenues to explore—for a fully-fledged costume (you might want to dress up as Cinderella and Prince Charming?) you can look at tailored costumes, but if you only want a subtle flair of a wedding theme you can look into something that’s a little more toned down.
 For example, Alfred Angelo’s Disney Wedding Dresses collection is a stunning collection for the Disney lover, offering a beautiful modern take on favourite characters.
 For a vintage wedding you can use an actual vintage dress, such as a family heirloom, or simply look for a lace wedding dress in a traditional vintage silhouette.
 If you’d like your guests to dress up, make the search a little easier for them by recommending shops or rental stores—they’ll be far more likely to join in the fun.
 You might even decide that your guests dressing up will be all the wedding gift you need, if your guests are planning on purchasing a wedding gift for you.